Supporting LGBTQ+ Communities Through Inclusive Recruitment

 There’s no denying that progress to increase LGBTQ+ inclusion within the workplace is steadily being made, particularly as businesses realise the benefits of a diversified workforce and the importance of D&I. However, there is still a long way to go until full employment equality for LGBTQ+ communities is successfully achieved.

 LGBTQ+ people still continue to face challenges and barriers when it comes to employment and the hiring process.
-Research by Stonewall and YouGov has found that almost one in five LGBTQ+ people have been discriminated against because of their sexual orientation or gender identity while trying to find a job over the past year.
+Research by Stonewall and YouGov has found that almost one in five LGBTQ+ people have been discriminated against because of their sexual orientation or gender identity while trying to find a job in the last few years.

 In addition to this, more than a third of LGBTQ+ people who are looking for a new job are concerned about being discriminated against or harassed for their sexual orientation or gender identity in the workplace.